helgadenes/aperPB/README.md

 The directory called CB_analysis contains additional jupyter notebooks that can be used to analyse the properties of the CB maps.

+## Version history

+* aperPB v1.0
+  * Release 12 May 2022

+## Authors

+Helga Dénes, Kelley M. Hess, and D. J. Pisano

+## Copyright and license

+© 2022 Helga Dénes

+This programme is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This programme is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this programme.
+If not, see http://www.gnu.org/licenses/.